An emphasis on innovation

 On a structural level, the organisation empowers Airbus plants responsible for delivering aircraft components to the individual Airbus final assembly lines, and provides the necessary resources and leverage.
 In addition, more support will be given to engineering and the supply chain for dealing with day-to-day challenges.

 Also expanding Airbus manufacturing efficiency is the company-developed transportation system for airlift of the large, pre-assembled jetliner sections from their production sites to the assembly facilities.
 In addition to a dedicated fleet of five A300-600ST Super Transporters – nicknamed “Beluga” – which features one of the largest cargo hold area of any civil or military aircraft in service.
 As Airbus production rates increase across its family of market-leading jetliners, the company is also developing a new “Beluga XL” oversized air transporter, which is based on the A330.
 The first of five of these aircraft will enter service in 2019, operating in parallel with the existing A300-600ST fleet before the current Beluga’s are progressively retired through 2025.

 Airbus was the first manufacturer to make extensive use of composites and other advanced materials for producing large commercial aircraft, beginning with the A310 jetliner – which entered commercial service in 1983 equipped with a composite-based fin box.

 Composites typically are 20 per cent lighter than aluminium, and are known to be more reliable than other traditional metallic materials – leading to reduced aircraft maintenance costs and a lower number of inspections during service.
 Additional benefits of composite technologies include added strength and superior durability for a longer lifespan.

 Airbus pioneered the larger-scale use of composites for aviation over the course of some three decades.
-For contrast, less than five per cent of the cornerstone A300A310’s total structural weight was made up of composite material during their pioneering production runs; while the percentage has significantly increased for Airbus’ 21st century flagship A380 (almost 25 per cent) and next-generation A350 XWB (more than 50 per cent).
+For contrast, less than five per cent of the cornerstone A300A310’s total structural weight was made up of composite material during their pioneering production runs; while the percentage has significantly increased for Airbus’ 21st century flagship A380 (almost 25 per cent) and next-generation A350 XWB (53 per cent).